snehilvj/dmc-docs/docs/colorschemetoggle/colorschemetoggle.md

     return f"Current color scheme: {scheme}"
 ```

+### Custom theme switch components

+If you want to create your own custom theme switch or need more control over how themes toggle, check out
+the [Theme Switch Components](/theme-switch) page for examples using `Switch` and `ActionIcon`.

 ### Setting theme when the app is loading

 The selected color scheme from `ColorSchemeToggle` is saved in `localStorage` under `mantine-color-scheme-value`, allowing